Rail transport in Iraq: History

 In 1947 the Iraq Petroleum Company opened a branch at Kirkuk, which it operated with its own Hudswell Clarke 2-8-4Ts from 1951.
 ISR opened a new metre gauge line from Kirkuk to Arbil in 1949.
 A joint road and rail bridge was opened across the River Tigris in Baghdad in 1950, finally connecting the east and west bank metre gauge systems.
 ISR added new steam locomotives in the 1950s: 20 metre gauge 2-8-2s from Ferrostaal of Essen and 10 from Vulcan Foundry in 1953 and 20 more from Maschinenfabrik Esslingen in 1955-56 and 2-8-0s from Krupp, plus standard gauge 2-8-0s also from Krupp.

 In 1958 when Iraq's Hashemite monarchy was overthrown and a republic declared, ISR was renamed Iraqi Republic Railways.
 In 1961 IRR began to replace its standard gauge steam locomotive fleet with diesels from ČKD and Alco.
 In 1972 several classes of steam locomotive were still in service on the standard gauge system, but these were replaced by further classes of diesel from Alstom, Montreal Locomotive Works and MACOSA.
 IRR did not begin to replace its metre gauge steam locomotives until after 1983.

 In 1964 IRR extended its standard gauge network with a line from Baghdad to Basrah which opened for freight in 1964 and for passengers in 1968.
 It has since been extended from Shouaiba Junction to the port of Umm Qasr.

-From 1980 until 2003 IRR suffered approximately one billion United States dollars' worth of war and looting damage.
+From 1980 until 2003 the network suffered approximately one billion United States dollars' worth of war and looting damage.